 Table 9 located on the following page provides the number of MFHs requested and held during this quarter.
 Medicaid Fair Hearings are conducted through the Florida Department of Children and Families and, as a result, health plans are not required to report the number of fair hearings requested by enrolled members; however, the Agency monitors the MFH process.
-There were a total of 15 MFHs; seven for PSNs and eight for HMOs.
-Of the 15 MFH requests relating to demonstration participants: one was related to the reduction/suspension/termination of benefits/services; four were related to denial/limitation of benefits/services; one was related to denial of medication; and one was related to the inability to change plans.
-The remaining eight requests had not yet progressed to being classified prior to the end of the quarter.
-In regards to outcomes, two cases were abandoned, one case was resolved, and five cases were withdrawn.
-In two cases, a hearing was held, but no decision was announced prior to the end of the quarter.
-In five cases, a hearing was requested, but not yet scheduled.
+There were a total of 12 MFHs this quarter; five for PSNs and seven for HMOs.
+Of the 12 MFH requests relating to demonstration participants: one was related to the reduction/suspension/termination of benefits/services.
+The remaining 11 requests had not yet progressed to being classified prior to the end of the quarter.
+However, in regards to outcomes, two cases were withdrawn and one was granted a continuance.
+In one case, a hearing was held, but no decision was announced prior to the end of the guarter.
+In eight cases, a hearing was requested, but not yet scheduled.

-Table 9 Medicaid Fair Hearing Requests and Medicaid Fair Hearings Held (July 1, 2012 - September 30, 2012)
+Table 9 Medicaid Fair Hearing Requests and Medicaid Fair Hearings Held (October 1, 2012 - December 31, 2012)

 Quarter Plan Type Medicaid Fair Hearings Held Medicaid Fair Hearings Requested

-НМО 5 8
+НМО 0 7

-July 1, 2012 - September 30, 2012 PSN 2 7
+October 1, 2012 - December 31, 2012 PSN 1 4

-Total 7 15
+Total 1 11